Showing posts with label Positive coping. Show all posts

 MORAL COURAGE

 Moral courage involves taking a stand for that which is right and just when such a stand involves some element of risk.
-Rosa Parks and Dr. Martin Luther King Jr. are examples of people displaying moral, social, and physical courage when they violated the norms, policies, or laws that denied them access to the same privileges their government provided to others.
+Rosa Parks and Dr. Martin Luther King Jr. are examples of people displaying moral, social, and physical courage when they violated the norms, policies, or laws that denied them access to the same privileges their government provided to other citizens.

 VITAL COURAGE

 Some thinkers have commented on the special courage (sometimes called vital courage) required to cope with severe illness.
-While some may be tempted to give up, others courageously struggle to cope with such difficulties as loss of mobility, hearing, and sight, or difficulty managing pain.
+While some may be tempted to give up, others courageously struggle to cope with such difficulties as loss of mobility, hearing, and sight, or difficulty managing chronic pain.
 Even treatment for some illnesses can be painful and cause disabling side-effects.
 Faustine Williams and Stephen Jeanetta (2016) interviewed breast cancer survivors to understand their challenges.
 They discovered several fears that arose during the process from diagnosis to treatment and aftercare.
-Examples of fears to overcome included potential losses of appearance, sexuality, quality of life, and a return of the cancer.
+Examples of fears to overcome included potential losses of appearance, impaired sexuality, reduced quality of life, and a return of a cancer.

 SOCIAL COURAGE